Rashad Taylor

 Rashad Jamal Taylor (born March 21, 1981) is a political consultant and former politician from Atlanta, Georgia.
 A Democrat, he served from 2009 to 2013 in the Georgia House of Representatives, representing the City of Atlanta from the 55th House District.
-He was first elected in November 2008, at 27 years old, making him the youngest serving member of the General Assembly.
+He was first elected in November 2008.
 After re-election in 2010, he was elected Vice Chairman of the House Democratic Caucus, the fourth highest ranking leadership position in the House.
 At 31, Taylor was the youngest member of the General Assembly leadership, House or Senate, Democrat or Republican.

 Early life and career

-Taylor was born and raised in Washington, D.C., where he attended D.C.
-Public Schools, graduating from Woodrow Wilson High School.
-Rashad was the first high school student ever selected for an internship via the Congressional Black Caucus College Internship Program; he interned in the office of Rep. John Lewis (D–Georgia) before moving to Atlanta where he attended college.
-He moved to Atlanta to attend Morehouse College, where as a student, he led a living wage campaign for the school's janitors and helped found Atlanta Jobs with Justice, which ended in a salary increase for janitors.
-Taylor also worked as a Finance Assistant for US Senator Max Cleland.
+Taylor was born and raised in Washington, D.C., where he graduated from Woodrow Wilson High School.
+He was selected for an internship via the Congressional Black Caucus College Internship Program, and interned in the office of Rep. John Lewis (D–Georgia) before moving to Atlanta where he attended college.
+He moved to Atlanta to attend Morehouse College, and also worked as a Finance Assistant for US Senator Max Cleland.

-He subsequently worked as a political consultant and campaign manager, managing the campaigns of Alisha Thomas Morgan, elected to the Georgia House in 2002, and Khaatim S. El, elected to the Atlanta Board of Education in 2003.
-Morgan and El were the youngest members to serve in their respective legislative bodies.
-From 2003 - 2006, Taylor successfully managed several successful campaigns in metro Atlanta for sheriff, Superior Court, Georgia House, Georgia Senate, city council, and county commission.
-In 2006, Rashad became a lobbyist and legislative coordinator for Planned Parenthood of Georgia.
-That year, Taylor helped to protect the rights of same-sex marriages to adoption.
-In May 2006, Rashad Taylor was named one of ten Democratic "Rising Stars" in national politics by Campaigns and Elections Magazine.
+Taylor worked as a political consultant and campaign manager, managing the campaigns of Alisha Thomas Morgan, elected to the Georgia House in 2002, and Khaatim S. El, elected to the Atlanta Board of Education in 2003.
+In 2006, he became a lobbyist and legislative coordinator for Planned Parenthood of Georgia.
+In May 2006, Rashad Taylor was named one of ten Democratic "Rising Stars" in national politics by Campaigns and Elections.
 In June 2007, Taylor was appointed political director of the Democratic Party of Georgia, a position he held until joining the Legislature in January 2009.

-In 2009, Rep. Taylor served as deputy campaign manager for Atlanta Mayor Kasim Reed's mayoral campaign and served on Mayor Reed's transition team.
-As deputy campaign manager, Taylor oversaw the political, field, and policy/communications operations of the campaign.
+In 2009, Rep. Taylor was deputy campaign manager for Atlanta Mayor Kasim Reed's mayoral campaign and worked on Mayor Reed's transition team.
 In 2010, Taylor managed the successful re-election campaign of Fulton County Commission Chairman John Eaves.
-Rep. Taylor has served on the Board of Directors of NARAL Pro-Choice Georgia, the Youth Task Force, and the Joseph Whitehead YMCA.
-Taylor currently serves on the Board of Directors of The Kindezi School.
-Taylor is a 2011 graduate of LEAD Atlanta.